Maximal momentum GUP leads to quadratic gravity

 Although cosmological inflation is highly successful in explaining CMB observations, there is no unique mechanism that leads to inflation.
-Despite the simplicity of the inflationary paradigm, obtaining a canonical scalar field-driven inflationary model within GR requires highly fine-tuned potential~\cite{1999-Lyth.Riotto-PRep,*2006-Bassett.etal-RMP}.
-While $f(R)$ models are the simplest extensions of GR, they can lead to a period of accelerating expansion early in the Universe's history~\cite{1980-Starobinsky-PLB,*2010-DeFelice.Tsujikawa-LRR,*2019-Johnson.etal-GRG}.
-Since $f(R)$ models form a subclass of Stelle gravity [$\alpha=0$ in Eq. \eqref{eq:StelleAct}], one naturally wonders whether Stelle Gravity (and RGUP modified gravity in particular) will lead to similar dynamics.
+Despite the simplicity of the inflationary paradigm, obtaining a canonical scalar field-driven inflationary model within GR requires a highly fine-tuned potential~\cite{1999-Lyth.Riotto-PRep,2006-Bassett.etal-RMP}.
+While $f(R)$ models are the simplest extensions of GR, they can lead to a period of accelerating expansion early in the Universe's history~\cite{1980-Starobinsky-PLB,2010-DeFelice.Tsujikawa-LRR,Myrzakulov:2014hca,2019-Johnson.etal-GRG}. {Since the Starobinsky model is a specific instance of Stelle gravity} [$\alpha=0$ in Eq. \eqref{eq:StelleAct}], one naturally wonders whether Stelle Gravity (and RGUP modified gravity in particular) will lead to similar dynamics.
 To see that this is indeed the case, we substitute the flat space FRW metric:

 in Eq.~\eqref{eq:StelleEOM01}.
 For $\alpha = 2\beta = \gamma/\kappa^{2}$, we get:

 where $H \equiv H(t) = \dot{a}(t)/a(t)$ is the Hubble parameter.
 The above two equations are not independent and are related via the Bianchi identities.
 Specifically, adding Eq. \eqref{eq:TimeFriedman} to thrice its derivative leads to Eq.~\eqref{eq:SpaceFriedman}.
 Thus, we only solve Eq. \eqref{eq:TimeFriedman}.